 Pregnant For 10 Months

 Pregnancy in Japan is a 10 month affair.
-As in the West, it’s a 40 week long event.
+However, as I discovered, its a 40 week long event.

 Yet here, those 40 weeks become 10 months of 4 weeks each.
 Those ten months are further divided into three trimesters:

 First trimester: 0 to 15 weeks (初期 | shoki)

 Second trimester:16 to 27 weeks (中期 | chuuki)

 Third trimester: 28 to 40 weeks (後期 | kouki).